saikyun/kickstart-sdl/README.md

 .\scripts\compile-and-run.ps1
 ```

-This should result in a blank window showing for 1 second, if so: good job!
-If not: blame me!
-(Please create an issue.)
+This should result in a blank window showing for 1 second, if so, good job!

+If not, please create an issue.

 ### Change default startup directory in Terminal

 1. Click the arrow next to the `+` button
 2. Click "Settings"
 3. Under "Profiles", click "Defaults"